nopnop2002/esp-idf-sd-bench/README.md

 I wanted to know the writing performance of the SD card.
 I modified [this](https://github.com/kunsen-an/espidf_sd_card_write_test).

+I used the ESP32-CAM development board.
+ESP32-CAM development board comes with an SDMMC card reader.

 # Installation for ESP32
 ```
 git clone https://github.com/nopnop2002/esp-idf-sd-bench